Authored by the expert who managed and guided the team behind the Thailand Property Pack

 What is driving property prices up or down in Pattaya as of 2026?

-As of early 2026, the top three forces shaping Pattaya property prices are tourism and long-stay demand, foreign buyer activity in the condo segment, and the availability of credit and mortgage financing.
+As of 2026, the three biggest forces driving Pattaya property prices are tourism recovery, EEC-related long-stay demand, and condo oversupply in weaker locations.

 If you want to understand these factors at a deeper level, you can read our latest property market analysis about Pattaya here.